Tipoca/repr/README.md

 - Fixed points
 - Spherical conic (tennis ball)

-**`Or`**

-- Can we optimise it by assuring its lhs and rhs always have no common prefix?

 **`Map`**

 - The functional equivalent to grouping and capturing.

 **`Xor`**